CudaText-addons/cuda_insert_pics/readme/readme.txt

 (with plain-text too).

 Plugin gives commands in "Plugins / Insert Pics" menu:
+- Insert picture from file
-- Insert pic
+- Insert picture from clipboard
-- Remove pic for current line
+- Remove picture for current line
-- Remove all pics
+- Remove all picture

 Prompt to resize is shown, if width of picture is bigger than ~500 px.
 Picture is auto-resized, if height is bigger than ~500 px.